-NAME: - со SMETO LOG Y CERTIFIC Plan - (ALCO IL NE COLLEGE + COURSE TITLE CREDITS CERTIF GRADE UIREM ENTS - 48 Cre dit Hours TITLE CREDITS SEMESTER GRADE COURSE COSM 113 3 SEIVIESTER GRADE COURSE COSM 220B Clinic Practium #2 CREDITS 3 SEMESTER GRADE COSM 115 COSM 126 Theory 6 COSM 220B Hair Coloring / Bleaching 3 COSM 128 Hair Cutting Sterilization, Sanitation, Bacteriology 3 COSM 215 Chemical Rearranging / Perms and Relaxers 5 COSM 135 Manicure / Pedicure 5 COSM 220C Clinic Practicum #3 3 COSM 163 Hairstyling 3 COSM 223A Salon Business 3 COSM 103 Shampoo, Rinses, ScalpTreatments 3 C03141 223A Salon business COSM 220A Clinic Practicum #1 3 - COSM 225 Facials 5 - Credit hours r required for Cosmetology Certificate: 48 All courses, other than General Education r The student must have a cumulative grade A minimum of 15 semester hours must be Transitional and / or developmental cours Students will not be permitted to graduate Although college officials will provide assis requirements, point average earned at NM es do not fulfil i fi they have u e of at least 2.0.
-UC.
-The remainde I any of the abov Inresolved incom ed with a "C er may be acc e requiremen plete (I) grad ceptable nts. des on ti transfer credit. neir academic re ecord.
-A: - Updated Fi JI 2010
+NAME: A#: CERTIFICATE REQUIREMENTS - 48 Credit Hours COURSE TITLE CREDITS SEMESTER GRADE COURSE TITLE CREDITS SEMESTER GRADE COSM 113 Theory 3 COSM 220B Clinic Practium #2 3 COSM 126 Hair Cutting 6 COSM 213 Hair Coloring / Bleaching 3 COSM 133 Sterilization, Sanitation, Bacteriology 3 COSM 215 Chemical Rearranging / Perms and Relaxers 5 COSM 115 Manicure / Pedicure 5 COSM 220C Clinic Practicum #3 3 COSM 163 Hairstyling 3 COSM 223A Salon Business 3 COSM 143 Shampoo, Rinses, ScalpTreatments 3 COSM 220A Clinic Practicum #1 3 COSM 225 Facials 5 • • - Credit hours required for Cosmetology Certificate: 48 Total Credit Hou rs Acquired Cumulative GPA : All courses, other than General Education requirements, must be completed with a "C" or better.
+The student must have a cumulative grade point average of at least 2.0.
+A minimum of 15 semester hours must be earned at NMUC.
+The remainder may be acceptable transfer credits.
+Transitional and / or developmental courses do not fuffil any of the above requirements.
+Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record.
+Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.
+Unduted Fall 2019 (2020)